Ethics Notes - Theory of Knowledge

-- Consequentialism Here the focus is not on rules, but rather on the consquences.
+- Consequentialism Here the focus is not on rules, but rather on the consequences.
 In short, the ends can justify the means.
-Utilitarianism is a consequentiist approach; here what is ethical is what brings the greatest happiness to the greatest number of people.
+Utilitarianism is a consequentialist approach; here, what is ethical is what brings the greatest happiness to the greatest number of people.

 - Virtue Ethics.
 Here the focus is on showing virtue, or character rather than on specific ethical acts.
 Ethical actions are performed by ethical, virtuous, moral people, so the focus is on being a good person.
 Aristotelian ethics uses virtue ethics; here the highest moral good is to possess certain characters traits (Nakazawa).